-We show that private information incorporated by outside investors into stock price has an economically significant effect on the sensitivity of corporate tax avoidance to stock price.
+We show that private information incorporated by outside investors into stock prices has an economically significant effect on the sensitivity of corporate tax avoidance to stock price.
 Corporate tax avoidance is much more sensitive to stock price when the price contains new information to managers.
-This effect is robust to the inclusion of controls for various sources of public and managerial private information and is stronger in firms with higher capital intensity and foreign operations.
+The result holds after accounting for endogeneity employing an exogenous policy shock as a quasi-experiment as well as an instrumental variable approach.
+The managerial learning effect is robust to the inclusion of a battery of alternative channels including managerial private information, various sources of public information, and firms' financial constraints.
+Furthermore, the effect is stronger for firms with foreign operations.
 Overall, the results suggest that managers learn from the private information in stock prices and incorporate this information into their corporate tax avoidance decisions.